hermani456/hermani456/README.md

 - React Native

 ## 💻 Projects
+- [Wedding RSVP](https://github.com/hermani456/wedding): An app that allows guests to respond to wedding invitations and receive a confirmation email along with a PDF invitation upon RSVP.
-- [LiquidApp](link-to-your-project-1): An app that automatically generates PDF pay stubs and sends them to employees' email addresses.
+- [LiquidApp](): An app that automatically generates PDF pay stubs and sends them to employees' email addresses.

 ## 📫 Connect with Me